-- 7. County Appointed Third Party Engineer: A licensed, professional engineer who selected by the County and paid for by the applicant to perform reviews and inspections of applicable project plans and sites. - 8.
-Drainage Tile: Artificial subsurface drainage system including, but not limited to, clay and concrete tile, vitrified sewer tile, corrugated plastic tubing, and stone drains. - 9.
-Dwelling: A building, or portion thereof, occupied or intended to be occupied exclusively for residential purposes, but not including recreational vehicles, travel trailers or tents, which complies with the use regulations set out in the various districts provided for in this title. - 10.
-Escrowee: A bank or trust company duly authorized to do business in the State of Illinois and legally authorized to do business in the State of Illinois and legally authorized to administer trusts and escrow accounts. - 11.
+- 11. Illinois Certified Shorthand Reporter: A court reporter is the silent person in the courtroom who is responsible for making a full, verbatim stenographic report of all of the testimony and the evidence and all other proceedings presented in the trial court.
+And, upon request, produce a written transcript of the proceeding. - 12.
 Private Pipeline: Any transmission pipeline for gases, including within a storage field that is not owned or operated by a public agency.
 Pipeline means all parts of those physical facilities through which gas moves in transportation, including pipe, valves, and other appurtenance attached to pipe, compressor units, metering stations, regulator stations, delivery stations, holders, and fabricated assemblies.
-This definition does not apply to either service lines for local service to individual buildings or distribution lines, as defined in 49 CFR 192.3. - 12.
-Landowner: Person(s) holding legal title to property on the pipeline route from whom the Company is seeking, or has obtained, a temporary or permanent easement, or any person(s) legally authorized by a landowner to make decisions regarding the mitigation or restoration of agricultural impacts to such landowner's property. - 13.
+This definition does not apply to either service lines for local service to individual buildings or distribution lines, as defined in 49 CFR 192.3. - 13.
+Landowner: Person(s) holding legal title to property on the pipeline route from whom the Company is seeking, or has obtained, a temporary or permanent easement, or any person(s) legally authorized by a landowner to make decisions regarding the mitigation or restoration of agricultural impacts to such landowner's property. - 14.
 Pipeline, Gas: Any transmission pipeline for gases including within a storage field.
-This definition does not apply to either service lines for local service to individual buildings or distribution lines, as defined in 49 CFR 192.3. - 14.
-Pipeline, Hazardous Liquid: Any pipeline used for the transmission of anhydrous, ammonia, petroleum, or petroleum products such as propane, butane, natural gas liquids, benzene, gasoline, jet fuel, fuel oil, and kerosene. - 15.
-Pipeline Impact Radius: The distance within which the potential failure of a gas pipeline or a hazardous liquids pipeline could have significant impact to people and property. - 16.
-Prime farmland: Agricultural land comprised of soils that are defined by the USDA Natural Resources Conservation Service as being "prime" soils (generally considered the most productive soils with the least input of nutrients and management). - 17.
-Operator: The entity responsible for the day-to-day-operation and maintenance of the WECS, including any party subcontractor. - 18.
-Owner: The entity or entities with an equity interest in WECS Project, including their respective successor and assigns.
-Owner does not mean (i) the property owner from whom land is leased for locating the WECS Project (unless the property owner has an equity interest in the WECS Project); or (ii) any person holding a security interest in a WECS Project solely to secure an extension of credit, or a person foreclosing on such security interested provided that after foreclosure, such person seeks to sell a WECS Project(s) at the earliest practicable date.
+This definition does not apply to either service lines for local service to individual buildings or distribution lines, as defined in 49 CFR 192.3. - 15.
+Pipeline, Hazardous Liquid: Any pipeline used for the transmission of anhydrous, ammonia, petroleum, or petroleum products such as propane, butane, natural gas liquids, benzene, gasoline, jet fuel, fuel oil, and kerosene. - 16.
+Pipeline Impact Radius: The distance within which the potential failure of a gas pipeline or a hazardous liquids pipeline could have significant impact to people and property.

-- 19. Professional Engineer: A qualified individual who is licensed as a professional engineer by the State of Illinois. - 20.
-Right-of-way: The land opened, reserved or dedicated for a public street or alley including sewer and water lines, walkways, drainage courses or other public purposes. - 21.
-Right-of-way, Pipeline: Includes the permanent and temporary easements that the Company acquires for the purpose of constructing and operating the pipeline. - 22.
+- 17. Prime Farmland: Agricultural land comprised of soils that are defined by the USDA Natural Resources Conservation Service as being "prime" soils (generally considered the most productive soils with the least input of nutrients and management). - 18.
+Right-of-way: The land opened, reserved or dedicated for a public street or alley including sewer and water lines, walkways, drainage courses or other public purposes. - 19.
+Right-of-way, Pipeline: Includes the permanent and temporary easements that the Company acquires for the purpose of constructing and operating the pipeline. - 20.
 Topsoil: The uppermost layer of the soil that has the darkest color or the highest content of organic matter, more specifically defined as the "A" horizon.